basnijholt/addon-otmonitor/otmonitor/DOCS.md

 ### Option: `mqtt`

+- Subkey: `autoconfig`
+  - Description: Retrieve the MQTT broker host, port and credentials from supervisor.
+(When using the mosquitto addon)
+  - This setting is required
+  - Default value: `false`
+  - Type: Boolean

 - Subkey: `broker`
   - Description: The host or ip to connect to the MQTT broker.
   - This setting is only required when `mqtt.autoconfig` is set to false.